Navonjl/cryptonite_taskphase_navon/pico/Binary.md

 missed the pico part as it probably wasn't properly aligned.
 What do you do if part of the flag was stuck there ?

 No real clue, but $i%x is probably the way, if I had to guess.

+# two-sum

+**Flag** `picoCTF{Tw0_Sum_Integer_Bu773R_0v3rfl0w_48
+2d8fc4}`

+Another cheesy challenge really, but here you go -
+The chall asks for n1 > n1 + n2 - obviously n1 must overflow.
+Find out that a c int uses 4 bytes and calculate approximate overflow values - 2147483647 2

+and type it in and get the flag